 Having ‘a change’ may be more achievable than a straight forward rest.
 As it’s something we can include the person we care for in.

-Five 'A Change is as good as a Rest' ideas from our carer's community:
+Five 'a change is as good as a rest' ideas from our community:

-1. Create a Staycation, with some of the tips from our community!
+1. Create a low effort staycation, with some of the tips from our community.

 2. Introduce a ‘commuter walk’ around the block, before your day begins!
 Whether we’re working from home or caring all day long (or both).
 This change of routine and scenery can set you up for the day.